Each fall the Jr/Sr High class prepares care packages for college students, which include homemade cookies.

 Click here or on the picture to see pictures from the Valentine's Day three-course dinner the youth prepared and served.
 Following the dinner, Daniel Nichols entertained everyone with several songs.
 The evening concluded with the announcement of the winners of the silent auction, which included many Valentine-themed items donated by church members.

 The Christmas Program and the practices dominate the fall youth schedule.
 The children's program welcomes all children in Kindergarten up to 6th grade.
 Our purpose is not to discourage any kids from joining us.
-So if you have a playschool or preschool aged child (3,4,or 5 years of age), we ask that a parent accompany them at our events.
+So if you have a preschool aged child (3,4,or 5 years of age), we ask that a parent accompany them at our events.
 As always, we encourage the kids to invite a friend!

 The church sponsors a Cub Scout Pack